 - Blue lips

 What Is the Burden of Proof for a Glyphosate Claim?

-If you have experienced non-Hodgkin lymphoma or any adverse health effects associated with Glyphosate, you may have grounds for a lawsuit.
+If you have experienced non-Hodgkin lymphoma or any adverse health effects associated with Glyphosate, you may have grounds for a product liability lawsuit.

 Bayer may be liable for your illness based on the failure to warn customers that Glyphosate can affect the human microbial composition of the gut.

 To hold Bayer accountable, you will need to prove two key elements:

 - First, you will need to prove you have a history of exposure to Glyphosate.
 Whether you used it commercially, on your lawn as a weed killer, or have been exposed through food.

 - Second, You will need medical proof that you have been identified as having non-Hodgkin lymphoma or any other adverse health effect that Glyphosate can cause.